shounakshastri/shounakshastri.github.io/_teaching/2016-2020_Project_Guidence.md

 - Helping them understand the tehnical literature.
 - Helping them with the code.
 - Keeping them on schedule so that they were able to present their project in front of the review panel.
-- Helping the students with submissions to national level conferences
+- Helping the students with submissions to national conferences